Molluscum still contagious after treatment?

 A couple of months ago, I realized that I had Molluscum Contagiosum.
 I went to a doctor and had that confirmed and I started the treatment and now the bumps are gone and there is nothing left.
 So I was wondering whether I could still be contagious or not because I am about to start seeing somebody and I need to make sure that I don't have anything. :)

 Mollusca are typically small, skin colored bumps or lesions that appear singly or in groups and can be found anywhere on the body.
-These bumps are caused by a virus that is usually transmitted through skin-to-skin contact.
+These bumps are caused by a virus that is usually transmitted through skin-to-skin contact with an infected person.
 Though it is less likely to occur, it can also be spread through sharing contaminated objects such as towels, washcloths, clothes, or gym equipment.

 If left untreated, mollusca usually disappear on their own.
-It can take anywhere between 6 months and 5 years for them to disappear completely.
-Lesions or rashes may take longer to clear up in people with weakened immune systems.
-Since mollusca are more likely to be transmitted if not treated, some people have them removed.
+It can take anywhere between six months and four years for them to disappear completely.
+For those with weakened immune systems, the bumps may take longer to clear up.
+Since mollusca are more likely to be transmitted when bumps are present, some people have them removed.
 A health care provider may use freezing, scraping, electrosurgery, laser cautery, or chemical agents to remove the bumps.